Skip to main content

 How to challenge DSS discrimination

-What is a no DSS policy?
+What is DSS discrimination?

 • will not consider you for a tenancy because you get benefits